Khukuri weight: 650gm

 Blade material: High carbon steel

 Sheath material: Velvet and Silver (110 gm)

 After Second World War the battalion armies who had displayed their bravery were used to be rewarded with this khukuri like a honorary medal.
-During those days the battalion used to make Kothimora khukuri making it excellent gift in farewell for their special contributions .
-The colours of the respective regiment are kept as background using the high quality velvet.
-A nepali bridegroom can also be seen wearing kothimora khukuri as a matter of pride during the wedding ceremony.
+During those days the battalion used to make Kothimora khukuri making it an excellent gift while bidding them farewell for their special contributions.
+The colors of the respective regiment are kept as background using high quality velvet.
+A Nepali bridegroom can also be seen wearing Kothimora Khukuri as a matter of pride during the wedding ceremony.

-GGK has made this khukuri medium weight for excellent power distribution.
+GGK has made this khukuri with medium weight for excellent power distribution.
 Downward slope of this blade gives distinctive ability for powerful and accurate cuts.
-The bone handle with silver bolster and silver buttcap gives the stunning looks with the handle shape giving the most secure grip.
-Due to its special nature balde GGK recommends kothimora for light use and not for heavy prying or chopping bone.
+The bone handle with silver bolster and silver buttcap gives the khukuri a stunning look with the handle shape giving the most secured grip.
+Due to its special purpose built blade, GGK recommends Kothimora for light use and not for heavy prying or chopping.

 Two small blades namely Karda & Chakmak are accompanied with this khukuri.
 Karda is a small, sharp utility knife which can be used to cut small wood for kindling, carve holes, skinning animals etc. And the Chakmak, a purposely blunt blade with high level of hardness that is used for honing the Khukuri and Karda in the field, and also for striking sparks to light fire.